 How was it played by a man who seemed to have everything going his way.
 In football, the hardest thing to play is simple.
 Rajko was an example of rational perfection, where everything was subordinated to the collective, team play.
 Never a single unnecessary move, never a risky dribble.
 He distributed balls, as if he had eyes on the back of his head, scored goals as if it was the easiest thing in the world, and all this with a lot of running, effort, like a machine that constantly ticks off successful moves, encourages his teammates, holds all the strings of the game.
 At the same time, he never raised his voice.
 Never shout, reprimand, always encourage as if giving the players wings...

-For the national team of Yugoslavia, he played 59 games and scored 32 goals, and made his debut on May 9, 1946 in Prague, when the "blues" beat Czechoslovakia 2:0.
+For the national team of Yugoslavia, he played 59 games and scored 32 goals, and made his debut on May 9, 1946 in Prague when the "blues" beat Czechoslovakia 2:0.
 In that match, he was among the scorers.
-He participated in two Olympic Games in 1948 in London and in 1952 in Helsinki and won silver medals.
+He also participated twice in the Olympic Games in 1948 in London, in 1952 in Helsinki and won silver medals.
 He was a participant in two World Championships in 1950 in Brazil and in 1954 in Switzerland.
 He played his last national team match on September 29, 1957 against Romania in Bucharest.

 PHONE FULL - RED-WHITE